flimflam-austin/hugo-cms-test/content/quick_reads/20210308-otd-bloody-sunday-2021/index.md

       > A pivotal turning point in America’s civil rights movement.
     _key: bcf6cdeb4b62
   - order: 1
+    useCheckmark: false
     body: >-
       ## The Background

-      * Congress passed the 15th Amendment in 1870 to guarantee that the right to vote _“shall not be denied or abridged by the United States or by any state on account of race, color, or previous condition of servitude.”_
+      * Congress passed the 15th Amendment in 1870 to guarantee that the right to vote_“shall not be denied or abridged by the United States or by any state on account of race, color, or previous condition of servitude.”_

       * However, many states passed laws or employed practices that still